Administrative Assistant Resume Guide + Tips + Example

 • How do you measure performance?

-Ask open-ended questions and allow the interviewer to answer before moving on to the next.
+Ask open-ended questions (What, How, Why) and allow the interviewer to answer before moving on to the next question.
+You can bring the questions written down in a small notebook or on your phone.

 4. Round up your references.

-Contact former managers and colleagues to be potential references.
-These individuals should be able to vouch for your work ethic and skills.
-Explain to them where you are in the process and when they could expect to be reached.
+Reach out to former managers, colleagues, teachers and people able to vouch for your career to be potential references.
+Explain to them where you are in the process and if they should expect a phone call or email.
 Don’t forget to ask if they could write a letter of recommendation for you.

 Rate this article